BingfanTian96/Twitter-Clone/README.md

 https://github.com/Yiranluc/Twitter-Clone

-## This project is deployed on Netlify and Vercel:
+## This project is deployed on Render:

 You can start vist our Twitter clone project from [link](https://twitter-clone-cm03.onrender.com/)